DanLawrence91/weather-dashboard/README.md

 - The aim of this project is provide a dashboard that searches for the weather both for today and the next 5 days using an API.
 I have chosen to use the OpenWeatherMap API to provide the data and icons for the weather results.

-- Users can both search for a new city or search for a city that has already been searched for from the corresponding button for that city in the search history
+- Users can both search for a new city or search for a city that has already been searched for from the corresponding button for that city in the search history.

+- The weather data shows the city searched for, the date, the temperature, the wind speed, the humidity and for todays weather it also shows the UV Index.
+The UV index is color coded to low, moderate and severe.

+- When a city is searched for it is added to the history bar and can then be searched for again in the future.

 ## Weather Dashboard